KittyGiraudel/SJSJ/_glossary/ZEPTO.md

 ---
 title: Zepto
-description: a lightweight jQuery clone, without all the browser-compatibility specific code
+excerpt: a lightweight jQuery clone, without all the browser-compatibility specific code
 ---

 # Zepto